Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Conclusion

 While it seems easy to motivate the SMG anomaly paradigm at an intuitive level, it has remained at odds with numerous lattice studies.
 The paradigm goes back to the Eichten-Preskill model \cite{EP}.
 However, it was shown long ago that the SMG phase of the Eichten-Preskill model (known in the relevant literature as a PMS phase) fails to support a chiral massless spectrum \cite{GPR} for essentially the same dynamical reasons as the corresponding phase of the Smit-Swift model \cite{BD,BDJJNS,GPS,largeWY}, even though the Eichten-Preskill model adhered to the SMG anomaly paradigm, whereas the Smit-Swift model did not.
 The Nielsen-Ninomiya theorem, and its generalization discussed in this paper, are also oblivious to the SMG anomaly paradigm.
-It is thus a logical possibility that the underlying reason for any failure of the SMG approach is the remarkably wide scope of the Nielsen-Ninomiya theorem, as reflected by the generalized no-go theorem, while the SMG anomaly paradigm does not play an important role.
+It is thus a logical possibility that the underlying reason for the potential failure of the SMG approach is the remarkably wide scope of the Nielsen-Ninomiya theorem, as reflected by the generalized no-go theorem, while the SMG anomaly paradigm does not play an important role.

 The original Nielsen-Ninomiya theorem does not apply in an SMG phase, because it is a theorem about free lattice theories.
 However, the generalization of this theorem to the case that interactions of arbitrary strength are present applies in principle everywhere in the phase diagram of any reduced model, including in an SMG phase.
 Physically, what allows for the generalized theorem is the requirement that the continuum limit of the reduced model will be a theory of free massless fermions.
 Of course, for the SMG paradigm to succeed, the spectrum of these massless fermions must be chiral.
+These requirements, if satisfied, ensure that after the gauge field is turned on one recovers a chiral gauge theory without any additional ``contaminating'' interactions.
 But, basically because the continuum limit of the reduced model has to be a free theory, starting from the fermion two-point functions of the reduced model it is often possible to construct a one-particle lattice hamiltonian $\Heff$ that will satisfy all the conditions of the Nielsen-Ninomiya theorem.
 Once the Nielsen-Ninomiya theorem applies, the spectrum must be vector-like.

 In this paper, the required properties of $\Heff$ were established in a fairly specific setting: a lattice hamiltonian defined on a spatial lattice, which depends on fermion fields only, and has a finite range.
 However, experience teaches us that objects with essentially the same properties as this paper's $\Heff$ can be constructed in a much more general setting.
 This includes lattice models formulated within the euclidean path-integral framework, where two-point functions with similar features as $\car(\vec{p})$ can be constructed for $\o=0$, including similar analyticity properties if the underlying theory is local.
 Whenever such a construction is possible, the Nielsen-Ninomiya theorem eventually applies.